German Shorthaired Pointer Breed Summary

 Active, Intelligent, Loving and Affectionate

-These doggies are popular due to their excellent hunting, pointing and retrieving skills!
-They were imported to the UK after WW2 and have since gained a huge following here as well!
+These dogs are popular due to their excellent hunting, pointing and retrieving skills!
+They were imported to the UK after WW2 and have since gained a huge following!

-Nowadays, they remain a popular pet and companion doggy due to their lovely and affectionate personalities.
-They also do very well in doggy sports, performing well in the field and the show ring!
+Nowadays, they remain a popular pet and companion due to their lovely and affectionate personalities.
+They also do very well in canine sports, performing well in the field and the show ring!

 Fun Facts: They are just as good working in the water as they are on land!